There will be times when you need to change your Renovate config. There are two recommended approaches:

 Nuke config and re-onboard

-- Find and rename your original
+- Find your original

-Configure Renovate - old)
+Configure Renovate - old

-renovate.json) from your base branch
+renovate.json) from your mainline branch